 There are many health risks associated with datura, including the very real threat of death.
 The variability of alkaloid levels makes it extremely easy to overdose.
 People with existing heart conditions should be especially cautious.
 Pregnant women should also avoid datura, due to the potential impact of excessive acetylcholine levels on the fetus.

 Some other risks include physical injury and legal issues.
-A safe, comfortable setting and a reliable sitter can help.
+See “Risks” for more information.

 Is it legal to grow at home?

 It’s usually legal to grow Datura at home.
 Just be aware of the high risk of poisoning to pets and small children.
 Sometimes just handling the plant is enough to cause toxic effects.